plogs/asopposedtowhat.com/content/posts/half-truths.md

 * Two many cooks spoil the broth &mdash; except, when two heads are better than one.

+# Two heads are better

+* Two heads are better than one &mdash; unless you're a cook making broth.

 # Deep down inside

 * Deep down inside we're all the same &mdash; Are you sure? said the man with